Causal discovery under a confounder blanket: Statistical Inference

 \paragraph{General case.}

 Our method can be expanded to accommodate larger sets of foreground variables and nonlinear structural equations.
 When $d_X > 2$, we simply loop through all $d_X(d_X - 1)/2$ unique pairs of variables and record any inferences made at time $t=1$.
 Like in the oracle algorithm, as the set $\bm A$ grows for $t > 1$, we continue cycling through pairs that have yet to be unambiguously decided until no further inferences are forthcoming.
 Though we use lasso regression for linear systems in our experiments, stepwise regression or even best subset selection may be viable alternatives \citep{Hastie2020}.
 For nonlinear systems, we use gradient boosted regression trees with early stopping, which automatically adapt to signal sparsity \citep{friedman_gbm, buhlmann_l2boost}.
 Any function $s: \mathbb{R}^{d} \times \mathbb{R} \mapsto 2^d$ from input variables and outcome to an active set of predictors will suffice.
-All we require of our feature selection subroutine $s$ is that it be a consistent estimator for the Markov blanket of a given variable, a criterion that is satisfied under fairly minimal conditions \citep[see, e.g.,][Prop.
+Such feature selection subroutines may be consistent estimators for the Markov blanket of a given variable under fairly minimal conditions \citep[see, e.g.,][Prop.
 1]{Candes2018}.

-In the worst case, $\textsc{CBL-Sample}$ requires $\mathcal{O}(Bd_X^3)$ operations per feature selection subroutine $s$, the complexity of which itself presumably depends on $n, d_Z$ and $d_X$.
-For example, with $n > d = (d_Z + d_X)$, the least angle regression implementation of lasso takes $\mathcal{O}(d^3 + nd^2)$ computations \citep{efron_lars}, resulting in overall complexity of $\mathcal{O}(B(d_X^6 + nd_X^5 + d_Z^3))$.
-More generally, if $s$ executes in polynomial time, then $\textsc{CBL-Sample}$ is of complexity order P. Since constraint-based graphical learning without sparsity restrictions is NP-hard \citep{chickering2004}, this represents a major computational improvement.
-The procedure can be sped up even further by parallelizing over subsamples, as these are independent.
+In the worst case, CBL requires $\mathcal{O}(Bd_X^3)$ operations per feature selection subroutine $s$, the complexity of which itself presumably depends on $n, d_Z$ and $d_X$.
+For example, with $n > d = d_Z + d_X$, the least angle regression implementation of lasso takes $\mathcal{O}(d^3 + nd^2)$ computations \citep{efron_lars}, resulting in overall complexity of $\mathcal{O}\big(B(d_X^6 + nd_X^5 + d_Z^3)\big)$.
+More generally, if $s$ executes in polynomial time, then CBL is of complexity order P. Since constraint-based graphical learning without sparsity restrictions is NP-hard \citep{chickering2004}, this represents a major computational improvement.
+The procedure can be further sped up by parallelizing over subsamples, as these are independent.
 For pseudocode summarizing $\textsc{CBL-Sample}$, see Alg.~\ref{alg:cbl_sample} in Appx.~\ref{app:alg}.